 This is probably the most interesting impact of the acquisition: instead of sitting towards the end of the stack as an API endpoint, Twilio has bought a seat in the extreme front seat of the stack.
 Not only will this give them significant insight into what is being used effectively in the market amongst a plethora of tools, but it could potentially enable Twilio to build/buy the important verticals that are considered indispensable but are missing from their stack.
 This could— and should—make some of the Segment’s partners wary.

 This isn’t a new dynamic, as many companies in the ecosystem have already developed a healthy distrust of Segment, and now Twilio, along with their roadmaps and product ambitions.
 Amplitude and Braze are examples of the many products sitting downstream of Segment that will now feel the increasing pressure of “the sandwich.”
 As a result, we wouldn’t be surprised if Twilio continues to add more of the “missing middle” components of the marketing stack, most likely through acquisitions.

-Jeff is now interested in building a truly iconic business such as Salesforce, and Wall Street has given him the checkbook to do M&A. Twilio’s stock price has rapidly climbed from $100 to $300 in the last 6 months.
+Twilio CEO Jeff Lawson is now interested in building a truly iconic business such as Salesforce, and Wall Street and the NYSE have given him the checkbook to do M&A. TWLO’s stock price has rapidly climbed from $100 to $300 in the last 6 months.

 We have heard that Segment is at approximately $150M ARR (at the time of acquisition), and given Twilio’s current EV/ARR multiple of approximately 25x, Twilio will add about $3B-5B in market capitalization, making this a solid acquisition in terms of the basic exchange of value.

 Moreover, Twilio’s margins in their core business are arguably lower than Segment.
 We have also observed that Segment is struggling to make the transition to both enterprises as well as build a product beyond the pipe that has meaningful traction.
 All in all, we believe this is a win for both parties involved.
 Jeff is well on his way to building a once-in-a-lifetime business.